acl-org/aacl-ijcnlp-2025/_pages/calls/tutorials.md

 ## Overview

-IJCNLP-AACL features comprehensive tutorials led by experts, covering both cutting-edge advances and foundational concepts in NLP and computational linguistics.

-## Important Dates

-## Call for Tutorial Proposals
 IJCNLP-AACL 2025 invites proposals for tutorials in all areas of natural language processing, computational linguistics, and related fields of interest to our communities.
 We especially encourage submissions from early-career researchers to share their expertise and contribute to knowledge dissemination.

 Tutorials will be held December 23, 2025 in Mumbai, India, following the main conference days.
 In-person format is preferred, with hybrid format allowed under special circumstances.

 *Important Note*: At least one organizer of accepted tutorials must be present in-person in Mumbai, India.

+## Important Dates

 ## Tutorial Topics